zowe/docs-site/docs/user-guide/install-zowe-smpe.md

 If you are using an existing CSI, do not run the sample job ZWE1SMPE.

 If you choose to create a new SMP/E environment for this install, a sample job is provided of you may choose to use your own JCL.
-If you choose to use the sample job propvided, edit and submit ZWE1SMPE.
-Consult the instructions in the sample job for more information
+If you choose to use the sample job provided, edit and submit ZWE1SMPE.
+Consult the instructions in the sample job for more information.

 __Expected Return Codes and Messages:__ You will receive a return code of 0 if this job runs correctly.